mesfint/jobbee-api/readme.md

 - The function has all roles
 - Checks that the roles are included in the user
-- if the user has a predefined role, then its allowed to access th eresources
+- if the user has a predefined role, then its allowed to access the resources
 - Otherwise, its denied or need to login

 # Import the Authorize roles into Jobs routes

 - First , import authorizeRoles into the jobs routes
-- Then, add it to the routes such as, create,edit and delete jobs
+- Then, add it to the routes such as, create,edit and delete operations

 ```
 router